switch-ch/cloudservice-owncloud/source/cesnet/experiences.rst

 Cron Job Traffic Jam
 ~~~~~~~~~~~~~~~~~~~~

-For a long time, we have been fighting with a steadily worsening ownCloud website responsiveness.
+For a long time, we have been fighting with a steadily increasing ownCloud website response times.
 It got to the point where it was a way too sluggish at a given number of users and usage.
 When looking at the page loading times, it took most of the time to load generated JS
 files like 'core.js'.
 But after running XDEBUG we started to suspect the database